 In the time since we last hiked the Metacomet, it officially became part of the federally recognized New England Trail.
 There are cool new signs at major road crossings now and everything.
 This designation was years in the making, so you all should be sure to thank any and all who worked on it.
-The Metacomet is only a part of the NET, which when complete, will allow hikers to hike from the Long Island Sound in Guilford (on the new Menunkatuck Trail) through central Connecticut (on the Mattabesett Trail, which I’ve completed), then the Metacomet and through Massachusetts on the Monadnock Trail up to the top of Mt.
+The Metacomet is only a part of the NET, which allows hikers to hike from the Long Island Sound in Guilford (on the new Menunkatuck Trail) through central Connecticut (on the Mattabesett Trail, which I’ve completed), then the Metacomet and through Massachusetts up to the top of Mt.
 Monadnock just across the border in New Hampshire – about 200 miles total.
-(I should note that I’m going to wait for the major re-route to be completed in central MA before I set out north of the border.)

 So you came here to read about a hike along the Metacomet Trail and left knowing what the heck a theodolite is.
 Continuing…